3UU/wordpress-shariff-wrapper/trunk/readme.txt

 what do you do.
 Therefor it is not available within the admin menu.

 == Changelog ==
+= 1.5.1
+- fix: constant had have a wrong declaration check

 = 1.5.0 =
 - add option "url" to set a fixed URI for all sites (only in shorttag and widgets) because usually it is not a good idea to manipulate this